 A warning

-One of the problems I see when teaching new things to programmers is tha they get a bit too enthusiastic and they will start to use the new knowledge everywhere.
+One of the problems I see when teaching new things to programmers is that they (we) get a bit too enthusiastic and they will start to use the new knowledge everywhere.

 I am sure you remember when you first learned regular expressions and then you wanted to use it everywhere, including parsing of HTML.